 Recruitment changed dramatically, however, because of the efforts of one nurse who championed the project among young nurses.
 Recruitment more than tripled when this nurse reached out to young nurses, particularly those working the night shift.
 What is clear is that active management support of the program was necessary at all stages of program implementation.
 Had the nurse who championed the program been able to reach out to those who initially signed up to encourage participation, we would likely have seen increased participation.
 However, that type of targeted support was not possible for this project, as the identity of study participants had to be appropriately protected.
 To increase program participation, the research team implemented a number of different strategies including individual e-mails and telephone calls to participants.
-These strategies and incentives were needed.
+These strategies increased completion somewhat, but it was clear that additional strategies and incentives were needed.
 To that end, the research team, with appropriate approvals, provided participants with a \$25 incentive as compensation for their time for completing the program.